 There are no statutory grounds for the bidder to exercise any control over the target during the acquisition process.
+In any case it might be problematic to exercise control over the target company before receipt of merger control clearance ("gun jumping").

-Usually, however, the purchaser - in the context of a negotiated block deal - will reserve the right to walk away in the case of deviations from the course of events as predefined in the share purchase agreement (e.g. material adverse change/"MAC" and ordinary course of business clauses) and/or will extract adequate commitments from the target.
+Usually, however, the purchaser - in the context of a negotiated block deal - will reserve the right to walk away in the case of deviations from the course of events as predefined in the share purchase agreement (e.g. material adverse change ("MAC") and ordinary course of business clauses) and/or will extract adequate commitments from the target.
 In this context, it is also important to note the statutory restrictions applicable to target company boards (see question 6.3 above).